AliAlwgde/PimaProjectWithPandas/README.md

 This is a basic Exploratory Data Analysis project that explores the same Indiginous Pima tribe diabetes dataset from Kaggle as my previous Numpy project.
 This project, however, focuses on cleaning the data and aggregating it through pandas and drawing visuals through Matplotlib.

-## File 1
+## File 1 (exploringData.py)
 The first file is exploringData.py.
-In this file, I took the diabetes.csv dataset, did some exploratory analysis on it, and ended up cleaning it by removing zero-coded values and created a new file, cleaned_correlation_matrix.csv to better view the correlations between different x-inputs after the data had been cleaned and gain a further understandingof the data.
+In this file, I took the diabetes.csv dataset, did some exploratory analysis on it, and ended up cleaning it by removing zero-coded values and created a new file, *cleaned_correlation_matrix.csv* to better view the correlations between different x-inputs after the data had been cleaned and gain a further understandingof the data.

-## File 2
+## File 2 (pimaPandasProject.py)
 After cleaning and gaining a greater understanding of the data, I moved to the pimaPandasProject.py file where the data was aggregated and key statistics, such as the rate of obesity, were calculated.
 Through this, the following discoveries were made from the dataset: